jundalisay/superblist/content/en/research/socrates/meno/chapter-04.md

 MENO: I think not.

+{{< l a="Socrates" >}}
-SOCRATES: We have certainly, as would seem, assisted him in some degree to the discovery of the truth; and now he will wish to remedy his ignorance, but then he would have been ready to tell all the world again and again that the double space should have a double side.
+We have certainly, as would seem, assisted him in some degree to the discovery of the truth; and now he will wish to remedy his ignorance, but then he would have been ready to tell all the world again and again that the double space should have a double side.
+{{< /l >}}

 MENO: True.

+{{< l a="Socrates" >}}
-SOCRATES: But do you suppose that he would ever have enquired into or learned what he fancied that he knew, though he was really ignorant of it, until he had fallen into perplexity under the idea that he did not know, and had desired to know?
+But do you suppose that he would ever have enquired into or learned what he fancied that he knew, though he was really ignorant of it, until he had fallen into perplexity under the idea that he did not know, and had desired to know?
+{{< /l >}}

 MENO: I think not, Socrates.

+{{< l a="Socrates" >}}
-SOCRATES: Then he was the better for the torpedo's touch?
+Then he was the better for the torpedo's touch?
+{{< /l >}}

 MENO: I think so.

+{{< l a="Socrates" >}}
-SOCRATES: Mark now the farther development.
+Mark now the farther development.
 I shall only ask him, and not teach him, and he shall share the enquiry with me: and do you watch and see if you find me telling or explaining anything to him, instead of eliciting his opinion.
 Tell me, boy, is not this a square of four feet which I have drawn?
+{{< /l >}}

 BOY: Yes.